gwu-libraries/sfm-ui/docs/releasing_datasets.rst

 ---------------------------------------
 Publishing collection data on Dataverse
 ---------------------------------------
-1. Go to Dataverse instance and `log in <https://dataverse.harvard.edu>`_.
-For this example, we will be adding the collection to the GW Libraries Dataverse on the Harvard Dataverse instance:
+For this example, we will be adding the collection to the GW Libraries Dataverse on the Harvard Dataverse instance.

+1. Go to `the GW Libraries Dataverse <https://dataverse.harvard.edu/dataverse/gwu-libraries>`_ and log in.

    - Note: You should be a Curator for the dataverse to be able to upload data.